We want to be Scotland’s most helpful factor and our Written Statement is key to telling you what that means.

 Your repairs service

-You can report a repair at any time, in a number of ways:
+You can report a repair at any time:

 It’s best to report repairs as soon as you are aware of an issue.
 This prevents further damage to your property.